 - Letter from Tank Construction Company Certifying Tank Built to API 650 Specifications

-Before contracting to have a tank built, the tank operator/owner should contemplate what basic design parameters he or she wants for the tank.
-First and foremost is what product will be stored in the tank first and in the future.
+Consider what product will be stored in the tank initially and in the future.
 Tanks have long service lives with adequate inspection, maintenance, and corrosion protection.
 Thus, the product stored in the tank will likely change due to changes in operation or technology.
 So consider building the tank for a higher specific gravity than the product that will initially be stored in the tank.
 This will ensure the ability to maximize the capacity of your tank.